 First aid is administered in case of minor injuries.
 If illness or a serious injury occurs during the school day, an attempt will be made to notify the parent at once.
 The school requires current emergency numbers to call when parents are not at home.
 If the parent or designated emergency contact person cannot be reached, the school will arrange to have the child taken to the hospital, if necessary.
 The parent will be responsible for the cost of transporting the child to the hospital.
 Therefore, it is important that parents notify the school of any changes in phone numbers.
 If your child is referred to the office for illness, his/her temperature will be taken.
-If your child does not have a temperature, s/he will not usually be sent home.
+If your child does not have a temperature, she/he will not usually be sent home.
 If there are any questions regarding our office policy on student illness, please do not hesitate to call the district office.
+There is no "sick care" available.
+Parents are expected to pick up their student immediately upon notification that the student is ill.